thomkrillis/weather-app-client/README.md

 - [ ] CI/CD
 - [ ] Containerization
 - [ ] Documentation on redux store, css conventions
+- [ ] Refactor shared components to be state-agnostic (no selectors), only page components should access redux data

 ## Setup
 1. Clone the repo